So, you are planning to build your own chicken coop.

 Advantages of Building your Own Chicken Coop

 The easiest and most plentiful material for coop building is wood.

-If you do decide to build your own coop, you can save a lot of money by using stuff that is freely available, such as wooden pallets.
+If you decide to build your own coop, you can save a lot of money by using freely available stuff, such as wooden pallets.
 Businesses give pallets away free just to get rid of them.
-As long as the wood is heat treated it is fine to build with.
+As long as the wood is heat-treated, it is fine to build with.

 Building your own coop also means you get the exact coop you want!
 Something unique that perfectly meets your needs.